geopaparazzi/libjsqlite-spatialite-android/README.md

          * <pre>./configure --build=x86_64-pc-linux-gnu --host=arm-linux-eabi
            --enable-geosadvanced=yes --enable-geostrunk=yes</pre>
             * (e.g. suppprting the Delaunay Triangulation)
+   * for Android, it may be better to set this in the `spatialite-*.mk`
+      * at the moment I am glad that it works at all

 * version shown in geopaparazzi:
    * <pre>[javasqlite[20120209],spatialite[4.1.1],proj4[Rel.
 4.8.0, 6 March 2012],